miDeb/personal-blog/posts/lox-jit.md

 Some things however are different with assembly than with bytecode: While the VM knows of its current call frame and has its own stack of values, our implementation has to use the native stack.
 The native stack is also used for other things, like storing the return address of functions <span class="gray">(this is mandated by the x64 architecture itself - the `call` instruction pushes the current instruction pointer to the stack and the `ret` instruction restores it)</span>.
-We also use the stack to store the pointer to the function we're in, and the pointer to the base of the current call frame, when calling a function.
-When the function returns, they will again be restored.
+We also use the stack to store the pointer to the function we're in <span class="gray">(this is needed to resolve upvalues in closures)</span> and the pointer to the base of the current call frame, while calling a function.
+When the function later returns, they will again be restored to registers.
 Something to keep in mind is that the native stack grows downwards instead of upwards, which means that pushing something to the stack <span class="gray">(using the `push` instruction)</span> will decrement the pointer to the last value on the stack <span class="gray">(this pointer is called the "stack pointer" and is stored in its own register)</span>.

 ### VM Calls
 I did not implement everything in assembly.
 Some things, like the garbage collector or the code to print a value to the console, are still written in the host language (Rust).
-Rust functions can be called from the assembly if we assign them a specific calling convention <span class="gray">(Rust does not have a stable ABI, so we have to use something foreign)</span>.
+Rust functions can be called from assembly if we assign them a specific calling convention <span class="gray">(Rust does not have a stable ABI, so we have to use something foreign)</span>.
 I chose to use the `win64` calling convention, because that one seems to be supported on most platforms.
 Depending on the calling convention certain registers are volatile or non-volatile
 <span class="gray">(volatile registers can be overwritten by a called function)</span>
 and different registers are used to pass arguments and return values.
 Something I didn't initially know was that the stack also had to be aligned by 16 bytes before calling.

 ### Constants
-`clox` has a constant table where all the constants are stored. `loxjit` compiles all constants into the machine code.
-This means the number of constants is now essentially unlimited.
+`clox` has a constant table where all the constants are stored. `loxjit` compiles all constants into the machine code, which means the number of constants is now essentially unlimited.

 ### Garbage Collection
 Garbage collection isn't actually that different.
 Instead of walking the custom stack the GC has to go through the native stack, which is exactly the same.